There are mainly two parts in a lead acid battery. The container and plates.

 Positive plates are usually produced by Plante Process and the plates are known as Plante Plates.
 The negative lead acid battery plates can also be manufactured by this process but for negative plate this process is impracticable.

 In Faure process, the active material is mechanically applied instead of being electrolytically developed out of lead plate itself as in Plante process.
 The active material which is in the form of red lead (Pb3O4) or litharge (PbO) or the mixture of two in various proportions, is pressed into the interstices of a thin lead grid which also serves as conductor of current.
-After pasting the grids with active material the plates are dried, hardened and assembled in a weak solution of sulfuric acid of specific gravity 1.1 to 1.2 and are formed by passing an electric current between them.
-For forming negative plate these plate are connected as cathodes.
-The oxygen evolved at the anode converts the lead oxide (Pb3O4) into lead peroxide (PbO2)and hydrogen evolved at cathode reduces the lead monoxide (PbO) into sponge lead (Pb).
+After pasting the grids with active material the plates are dried, hardened and assembled in a weak solution of sulfuric acid of specific gravity 1.1 to 1.2 and are formed by passing a current between them.
+For forming negative plate these plates are connected as cathodes.
+The oxygen evolved at the anode converts the lead oxide (Pb3O4) into lead peroxide (PbO2) and hydrogen evolved at cathode reduces the lead monoxide (PbO) into sponge lead (Pb).

 Formation of positive plates involves conversion of lead oxide into lead peroxide.
 A high lead oxide, such as Pb3O4 is used from economic considerations both in current and time, although in practice a mixture of Pb3O4 is employed.
 Faure process is much suitable for manufacturing of negative Faure plates rather than positive lead acid battery plates.

-In order to obtain large capacity in smaller construction of lead acid battery, a large surface must be exposed to the electrolyte, and since the size of a single plate is limited, so to increase capacity of lead acid battery number of negative and positive plates are connected in parallel.
-The adjoining positive and negative plates are separated by placing an insulated berries or separators between them.
-The separators are made of either plastic, fiberglass, hard rubber or wood.
-The number of negative plates in a cell is always more than one of number of positive plates so that end plates at both sides of the group remain negative.
+In order to obtain large capacity in smaller construction of lead acid battery, a large surface must be exposed to the electrolyte, and since the size of a single plate is limited, so to increase capacity of lead acid battery, number of negative and positive plates are connected in parallel.
+The adjoining positive and negative plates are separated by placing an insulated berriers or separators between them.
+The separators are made either of plastic, fiberglass, hard rubber or wood.
+The number of negative plates in a cell is always more than number of positive plates so that end plates at both sides of the group remain negative.
 This is done so that all positive plates can work equally well from both sides.
 This assembly of positive and negative plates are immersed in the diluted sulfuric acid in the lead acid battery container.
-The battery has two terminals - the positive and negative.
+The battery has two terminals – the positive and negative.